 The last thing to consider was a cleaning of duplicated rules or controversial rules in Sonar.
 This would avoid big changes in scores and coherence in the game from the first day.

 There is no winner or loser in the game, only a leaderboard with points and badges.
-Even though there is not a date to proclaim a winner recently we rewarded the team member with the higher score with a mug, with no prior notice.
-It’s not much, but small surprises are good in games.
+Even though there is not a date to proclaim a winner recently we rewarded the team member with a higher score with a mug, with no prior notice.
+It’s not much, but small surprises are good.

 Required setup & How to design the micro-web